JanetKalu/UDDL/GETTING_STARTED.md

 You should see the parent project and 8 nested projects.
 They should all be selected.
 Then click **Finish**.

 2. The repository does not store every file that the project uses.
 Some need to be generated.
-Before you do anything else, you must make sure the build environment is properly set up.
-Right click on the `com.epistimis.uddl` project in the project explorer and select **Properties** from the context menu:
+Before you do anything else, you must make sure the **Java Build Path** is properly set up for every project.
+Right click on the project in the project explorer and select **Properties** from the context menu:

 ![Screenshot 2023-01-15 at 8 15 32 AM](https://user-images.githubusercontent.com/120406738/212552934-e319f454-ee76-425e-ac69-535771c5e519.png)

 The select **Java Build Path** (you can type it in the text field at the upper left of the dialog to narrow the choices) and then select the **Libraries** tab.
 Under the **Classpath** choice you should see **Plug-in Dependencies**.

 ![Screenshot 2023-01-15 at 8 16 34 AM](https://user-images.githubusercontent.com/120406738/212552898-99a08014-8109-4ae1-9512-b3160c06f918.png)